 More than 544,000 health care providers received payment for participating in the Medicare and Medicaid PI programs.

 Why an EHR Incentive Program?

-The nation's health care system is undergoing a transformation - from the upgrade to ICD-10 to information exchanges of EHR technology and beyond - in an effort to improve quality, safety and efficiency of care,
+The nation's health care system is undergoing an information exchange transformation to improve quality, safety and efficiency of care.

-On April 24, 2018 the Centers for Medicare and Medicaid Services (CMS) proposed changes to empower patients through better access to hospital price information, improve the use of EHRs and make it easier for providers to spend time with their patients.
-The proposed rule proposes updates to Medicare payment policies and rates under the Inpatient Prospective Payment System and the long-term care hospital Prospective Payment System.
+In 2018, the Centers for Medicare and Medicaid Services (CMS) proposed changes to improve access to hospital price information and use of EHRs while making it easier for providers to spend time with their patients.

-In addition to programmatic changes, CMS is also proposing to overhaul the Medicare and Medicaid EHR Incentive Programs to focus on interoperability, improve flexibility, relieve burden and place emphasis on measures that require the electronic exchange of health information between providers and patients.
-To better reflect this new focus, CMS is renaming the EHR Incentive Programs to the Promoting Interoperability (PI) Programs.
+CMS also proposes an overhaul the Medicare and Medicaid EHR incentive programs to focus on interoperability, improve flexibility, relieve burden and emphasize use of electronic health information exchange between providers and patients.
+The current EHR Incentive Programs will be renamed Promoting Interoperability (PI) Programs.

 Submit questions you have about the EHR program.
 Providers may log onto the attestation site to begin the EHR participation process, view or check status of their attestation.

 For questions concerning initial enrollment requirements for EHR such as NPI issues, associations with groups or licensure issues, please call (877) 838-5085

 For questions regarding eligible professional patient volume, EHR vendor verification, and any other program questions, please call Amanda Ridgeway at (502) 564-0105, ext.
 2463.